aariani/Common_Bean_RNA-Seq_Coexpression_Network/README.md

     mkdir proj
     cd proj
     git clone https://github.com/aariani/Common_Bean_RNA-Seq_Coexpression_Network

 ===========================================================================================================

 ## Extract coexpression network

 For extracting the coexpression netowork you will need the `inferNetwork` script.
-This is a simple Python script, so just make sure you have python installed on your computer.
-Execute the script in the same folder where the "raw_coexpression" folder is (i.e. in this folder)
+This is a simple Python script, so just make sure you have python installed on your computer (Python 2.7+).
+First you need to make the script executable, so from the command-line type:

+    cd Common_Bean_RNA-Seq_Coexpression_Network
+    chmod +x inferNetwork

-To see the command-line option type from the terminal:
+Execute the script in the same folder where the `raw_coexpression` folder is (i.e. in this folder) To see the command-line option type from the terminal:

     inferNetwork -h